nvibert/start-coding-today/README.md

 While PowerCLI's approach is to run a series of scripts to execute a task, Terraform's approach is to describe an entire infrastructure as code.

 PowerCLI is great for tasks and works great for brownfield and greenfield environments.
+It's particularly useful for Windows workloads and for users with a Windows background!

 Terraform is a great tool to build an entire templated infrastructure from scratch but works better in a greenfield environment.

 Terraform builds infrastructure based on code.
 For example, the following code would create a vSphere Tag Category.